 📝 Templates

-Templates are a great tool to render dynamic content without using a separate frontend framework.
+Templates render dynamic content without requiring a separate frontend framework.

 Template Engines

-Fiber allows you to provide a custom template engine at app initialization.
+Fiber accepts a custom template engine during app initialization.

 app := fiber.New(fiber.Config{